GuikangZhong/CSCD58_NAT/README.md

 Wrapping in ethernet frame
 [NAT]: ICMP query timeout, clean mapping of id 1024
 ```
-Note on the top of the log, it created a mapping with aux_ext be 1024.
-After 60 seconds (the defualt time out value) the last line printed out, indicated that the mapping is now time out and was cleaned.<br>
+Note on the top of the log, it created a mapping with aux_ext 1024.
+After 60 seconds (the defualt time out value) the last line was printed out, indicated that the mapping was timeout and got cleaned.<br>

 Then we run "client1 wget http://172.64.3.21", and captured the below log<br>
 ``` console